Dharshantfs/Gate-Entry-TFS/tasks/0001-prd-gate-pass-module.md

 10. The system **must** validate that:
     - Received quantity is entered for at least one item
-    - Received quantity is greater than zero
+    - Received quantity is greater than zero in case of normal Purchase Orders, incase of Rate Contracts the quantity in Purchase Order will be 0 and will have a flag called 'has_unit_price_items' in that case the validation be relaxed.

 ### 4.3 Subcontracting Order Integration